meeque/tls-playground/ca/README.md

 The certificate will be symlinked to `my-cert.pem`, located next to the `my.config` file.

 If any of the above-mentioned files already exist, they will by overwritten.

+## Useful OpenSSL Commands

+When you deal with CSRs and certificates, you can also use `openssl` directly.
+Here is some useful `openssl` commands for introspecting such files.

+### Introspecting CSRs

+To display CSR contents in text form:

+    openssl req -in client-generic/tls/client1-csr.pem -noout -text

+To verify a CSR:

+    openssl req -in client-generic/tls/client1-csr.pem -noout -verify

+### Introspecting Certificates

+To display certificate contents in text form:

+    openssl x509 -in path/to/foo-cert.pem -noout -text

+To print certificate fingerprints using various hash functions:

+    openssl x509 -in path/to/foo-cert.pem -noout -fingerprint -md5
+    openssl x509 -in path/to/foo-cert.pem -noout -fingerprint -sha1
+    openssl x509 -in path/to/foo-cert.pem -noout -fingerprint -sha256

+To verify a certificate against a custom CA certificate:

+    openssl verify -CAfile path/to/ca-cert.pem path/to/foo-cert.pem